ellereeeee/notes/API and Web Service Introduction/API and Web Service Introduction notes.md

 - Accept-Language. - List of acceptable languages for response. 'de' would return responses in German.
 - Cache-Control.
 Determines whether or not an object may be cachedand for how long.

+#### HTTP Blank Line

+The purpose of the blank line is to show where the headers finish and where the body begins.